 Student Name:

 Student Address:

 Student Phone:

 Student Email:

 Director Name and Title:

 Director Organization:

 Organization Address:

 Director Phone:

 Director Email:

 Beginning Date:

 Expected End Date:

-Brief Description of Senior Experience:
+Brief Description of Senior E xperience:

-r Experience as outlined in the description abov manner at least 120 hours of supervised work,
+e the Senior Experience as outlined in the description above and on reverse if r in a timely manner at least 120 hours of supervised work and a formal write u

 Student Signature Printed Name and Date

-nis student as outlined above, provide ongoing a review of his or her written report on the Senic
+e work of this student as outlined above, provide ongoing feedback, and comp nt that includes a review of his or her written report on the Senior Experience. olete a

 Director Signature Printed Name and Date

-the liaison between the Director and Loyola Univ rience.
-It is ultimately the student's responsibili
+to act as the liaison between the Director and Loyola University to oversee the he Senior Experience.
+It is ultimately the student's responsibility to see a timely

-Sponsor Signature
+Sponsor Signature Printed Name and Date